kaydol/Diana/README.md

 # What she can
 - Move assault groups around the global map
-- Retreat groups in rear if they need rest and\or reinforcements
+- Retreat groups to rear if they need rest and\or reinforcements
 - Reinforce groups once they've reached a safe town and let them rest
 - Redeploy assault groups if they were destroyed